Oved Ben-Ami: Career

-In 1920, at the age of only 15, Ben-Ami became a correspondent for the Doar HaYom and Palestine Weekly newspapers.
+In 1920, at the age of only 15, Ben-Ami became a correspondent for the Do'ar HaYom and Palestine Weekly newspapers.
 Two years later, he entered the board of Doar HaYom and at that time changed his name from Dankner to Ben-Ami.
 He covered the 1921 Jaffa riots, sending daily reports to Jerusalem on the rioting in Jaffa and Petah Tikva.
 He later switched from being a correspondent to writing analytical material on the development of Jewish settlements in Palestine.
 In 1922, he was the editor of two more periodicals.

 Ben-Ami was a member of the Bnei Binyamin Association, an organization active in Jewish settlement in Palestine.
 He became its regional secretary in Petah Tikva in 1922, and served as general secretary from 1924 to 1928, during which time it was active in the building of Kfar Aharon (now part of Ness Ziona) and Herzliya.
 Together with Itamar Ben-Avi, Ben-Ami traveled abroad to collect donations to fund Jewish settlement.
-Together with Ben-Avi he traveled to the United States in 1928 to raise funds for the project of building Netanya and purchased the land on which the city was founded by Bnei Binyamin.
+They went to the United States in 1928 to raise funds for the project of building Netanya and purchased the land on which the city was founded by Bnei Binyamin.
 Settlement of Netanya began in 1929.
 Ben-Ami headed the Netanya settlement council from 1929 to 1940, and officially became mayor after Netanya was granted local council status by the British Mandate authorities in 1940.
 He served as mayor from 1940 to 1974, though not continuously.